SIRS & Incidents

 The module maintains a restrictive practices register covering chemical, physical, mechanical, and environmental restraint and seclusion.
 Each use must be authorised, time-limited, and linked to an assessed behaviour support plan with alternative strategies documented.

 Yes.
-When an incident is reported, the system auto-classifies the priority based on severity criteria and immediately calculates the ACQSC notification deadline.
+When an incident is reported, the system suggests the priority based on severity criteria, flags it for review, and immediately calculates the ACQSC notification deadline.
 Priority 1 incidents trigger a 24-hour countdown with critical alerts to compliance officers, managers, and the responsible person on duty.

 See SIRS & Incidents in action.